jordankanghm/2024-summer-project-image-classification/README.md

     pip install -r requirements
     ```

-3. **Navigate to the UI directory**: Go to the `ui` directory of any of the three subdirectories.
+3. **Navigate to the UI directory**: Go to the `ui` directory of the image-classification and sentiment-analysis directories.
-   e.g.
     ```bash
     cd image-classification/ui
+    cd sentiment-analysis/ui
     ```

 5. **Run the application**: Execute the following command to start the application.